AdyGCode/yt-clone/ReadMe.md

     }
 ```

+The fillable fields are those that the application will allow to be
+altered directly by inserts, deletes and updates.

+The `users()` method defines how this table relates to the 'users'
+table.

+In this case a channel will belong to a user.

+### Adding a relationship to the User model

 Edit the `User.php` file from the same folder and add the following
 relationship definition within the class, and after the `$casts`
 definition: